Best Portable Tool Boxes: Store, Organize, and Protect Your Tools

 Many models are part of a line of compatible boxes.
 Most of the time, they are designed to stack on top of one another to save space in storage.
 Others can be fitted to select carriers and even larger chests.
 Even if you are only purchasing a single box at a time, this is something you should keep in mind.

 Most tool boxes are lockable in one way or another.
 Lower priced models feature openings on the lip.
 This is acceptable for many users, as they will hardly ever rely on it.
 However, if security is of utmost concern, the only option is a model with a locking mechanism built into the lid.
 Tool boxes with this feature are often of metal construction as well, so that they are tough to break into.
+Ultimately, if you have a portable tool box, the thief will likely take the whole thing.

 Q: How do I organize my tool chest?